manwar/docker-guide/projects/hello-world/README.md

     $ docker build -t hello-world:0.1 .

-Then we can use the `docker-compose` to start the container.
+Now we can use the `docker-compose` to start the container.

     $ docker-compose up